Carlos Alcaraz defeats Alexander Zverev in the French Open final for his third Grand Slam title

-PARIS (AP) — Carlos Alcaraz came back to defeat Alexander Zverev 6-3, 2-6, 5-7, 6-1, 6-2 on Sunday and win the French Open for his third Grand Slam title.
+It was a running, then sliding, down-the-line, untouchable forehand passing winner that Alcaraz celebrated by thrusting his right index finger overhead in a “No. 1” sign, then throwing an uppercut while screaming, “Vamos!”

+No, he is not ranked No. 1 at the moment — the man he beat in the semifinals, Jannik Sinner, makes his debut at the top spot on Monday — but Alcaraz has been there before and, although a "2" will be beside his name next week, there is little doubt that he is as good as it gets in men's tennis right now.
+And more accomplished than any other man ever has been at his age.

-Alcaraz is a 21-year-old from Spain who grew up watching countryman Rafael Nadal win trophy after trophy at Roland Garros — a record 14 in all — and now has eclipsed Nadal as the youngest man to collect major championships on three surfaces.
+Alcaraz is a 21-year-old from Spain who grew up running home from school to watch on TV as countryman Rafael Nadal was accumulating trophy after trophy at Roland Garros — a record 14 — and he just eclipsed Nadal as the youngest man to collect major championships on three surfaces.
 Nadal was about 1½ years older when he did it.

-Zverev dropped to 0-2 in major title matches.
-The 27-year-old from Germany was the runner-up at the 2020 U.S. Open after blowing a two-set lead against Dominic Thiem.
+“Now," Alcaraz told his parents, who were at Court Philippe Chatrier on Sunday, "I am lifting this trophy in front of you.”

+"It's an amazing career already.
+You're already a Hall of Famer.
+You already achieved so much — and you're only 21 years old," said Zverev, a 27-year-old from Germany who is 0-2 in major title matches.
+"Incredible player.
+Not the last time you're going to win this."

-This time, Zverev lost after surging in front by reeling off the last five games of the third set.
-Alcaraz’s level dipped during that stretch and he seemed distracted by a complaint over the condition of the clay at Court Philippe Chatrier, telling chair umpire Renaud Lichtenstein it was “unbelievable.”
+Zverev, who entered the day on a 12-match winning streak, faltered after surging in front by reeling off the last five games of the third set.
+Alcaraz’s level dipped during that stretch and he seemed distracted by a complaint over the condition of the clay, telling chair umpire Renaud Lichtenstein it was “unbelievable.”

-But Alcaraz reset himself and surged to the finish, taking 12 of the last 15 games while being treated by a trainer at changeovers for an issue with his left leg.
+But Alcaraz reset and ran away with it, taking 12 of the last 15 games while being treated by a trainer at changeovers for an issue with his left leg.

 No. 3 Alcaraz and No. 4 Zverev were making their first appearance in a French Open final.
-Indeed, this was the first men’s title match at Roland Garros since 2004 without Nadal, Novak Djokovic or Roger Federer.
+Indeed, this was the first men's title match at Roland Garros since 2004 without at least one of Nadal, Novak Djokovic or Roger Federer.

 Nadal lost to Zverev in the first round two weeks ago; Djokovic, a three-time champion, withdrew before the quarterfinals with a knee injury that required surgery; Federer is retired.